 Firefighters respond to many different types of occurrences comprising several areas of action.
-For a better understanding of the activities performed by firefighters, the types of occurrences were analyzed and it was verified that the distribution is not balanced among the nine categories of occurrences recorded in the dataset.
-There is an over-position of one category, namely the Services category, which represents 45.6% of occurrences recorded in the dataset.
+For a better understanding of the activities performed by firefighters, the types of occurrences that firefighters respond to in their daily work were analyzed and it was verified that the distribution is not balanced among the nine categories of occurrences recorded in the dataset, as there is an over-position of one category, namely the Services category, which represents 45.6% of occurrences recorded in the dataset.
 This category includes services such as road cleaning services, opening and closing doors, hospital transport, water supply, and prevention services at shows, sports, and patrolling.

-The occurrences related to Infrastructures and Communication routes, what includes collapses, floods, landslides, falling trees and structures, and falling electric cables represents, 14.7% of the occurrences recorded in the dataset.
-While the occurrences related to accidents, what includes railroad accidents, road accidents, and accidents with equipment (elevators, escalators) present a proportion of 10.1%.
+The occurrences related to Infrastructures and communication routes that include occurrences such as collapses, floods, landslides, falling trees and structures, and falling electric cables represent 14.7% of the occurrences recorded in the dataset, while the occurrences related to accidents that include railroad accidents, road accidents, and accidents with equipment (elevators, escalators) present a proportion of 10.1%.